Newcastle upon Tyne: Culture

+Nightlife

-NightlifeThe Rough Guide to Britain placed Newcastle upon Tyne's nightlife as Great Britain's no. 1 tourist attraction.
+The Rough Guide to Britain placed Newcastle upon Tyne's nightlife as Great Britain's number one tourist attraction.
 In the Tripadvisor Travellers' Choice Destination Awards for Nightlife destinations, Newcastle was awarded third place in Europe (behind London and Berlin) and seventh place in the world.
+In July 2023 Newcastle was voted the best city in the UK for food, fashion and nightlife.

 There are many bars on the Bigg Market and its adjoining streets.
 Other areas popular for nightlife include Collingwood Street (commonly referred to as the 'Diamond Strip' due to its concentration of high-end bars).
 Neville Street, the Central Station area, Osborne Road in Jesmond and the wider Ouseburn area are home to a variety of younger metropolitan bars.
-“The Gate", located on Newgate Street, has become a popular venue for late-night entertainment in the past decade and a half.
-Newcastle's ‘pink triangle’ is concentrated on Times Square, surrounded by the Centre for Life.
+"The Gate", located on Newgate Street, has become a popular venue for late-night entertainment in the past decade and a half.
+Newcastle's 'pink triangle' is concentrated on Times Square, surrounded by the Centre for Life.

 Food

-Bakery chain, Greggs, was founded and is headquartered in Newcastle and has the greatest number of Greggs stores per capita in the world.
+Bakery chain Greggs was founded, and is headquartered, in Newcastle and has the greatest number of Greggs stores per capita in the world.
 Local delicacies include pease pudding and stottie cake.

 In 1967, London based Smith's Crisps created Salt & Vinegar flavour crisps which were first produced by their Newcastle based subsidiary Tudor Crisps and tested in Tudor's home market of north-east England before being launched nationally.

 In 2010, Osborne Road in Jesmond was awarded fourth place in the UK Google Street View awards for the "foodie" category.
 Newcastle has its own Chinatown.

 Additionally, the city has a wide variety of cuisines available including Greek, Mexican, Spanish, Indian, Italian, Persian, Japanese, Malaysian, French, American, Mongolian, Moroccan, Thai, Polish, Vietnamese and Lebanese.
 There has also been a noticeable growth in Newcastle's gourmet restaurant industry in recent years.